seandewar/memetendo-unsafe-boy-advance/README.md

 allows for graphical effects that modify video state mid-scanline to work, but performs badly in general.

-There's room for optimization, but in the future, I'd like to add a per-scanline based renderer instead, falling back to the per-pixel based renderer only if mid-scanline video state changes are detected.
+There's room for optimization.
+Possibly a per-scanline based renderer that falls back to a per-pixel based one would be an improvement (or even a hardware-based one), but this project currently isn't being actively maintained.

-Maybe I'll also consider adding a hardware-accelerated renderer too at some point?
-Who knows!

 ## What's with the name?